kienerj/pycdxml/README.md

 ## CDXML-Styler

-A tool to adjust the style of all the molecules contained in the file to the desired ChemDraw style.
+A tool to adjust the style of all the molecules contained in a cdxml file to the desired ChemDraw style.

-This action can be done within ChemDraw put not in an automated way.
+This action can not be done within ChemDraw in an automated way.